 - After Pritchard relays Jensen a message from Zeke Sanders, Jensen takes the opportunity to correct Pritchard's pronunciation of the word "cholo" in the most condescending tone possible.

 - Just this:

-- In a brilliant case of The Dev Team Thinks of Everything, you might feel so inclined to break into all the officers at Sarif HQ to steal anything you can, especially when you get asked to investigate some offices.
+- In a brilliant case of Developers' Foresight, you might feel so inclined to break into all the officers at Sarif HQ to steal anything you can, especially when you get asked to investigate some offices.
 Well do that, then when you revisit the building later on, be sure to check your office e-mails.
 You discover that there has been an office bandit' going around stealing everything, with wild accusations flying around.
 You get asked to investigate but of course you find no leads.

 - Overhearing the argument between Mei and her manager at the Hung Hua Hotel will get you this: